Support Centre

 7.9.
 Special categories of personal data

-• the processing is necessary to protect the vital interest of a data subject or another person in a case where:
+• the processing is necessary to protect the vital interests of a data subject or another person in the event that consent cannot be given by or on behalf of the data subject;

 • the data controller cannot be reasonably expected to obtain the consent of the data subject; or